Category: Working with maps

 Since v4.0 though multiple tracks within one GPX files are also supported and can be selected by the related controlbox in the elevation chart:

-Manual creation of GPX tracks on maps will probably be added with a later release.
-In the meantime you can use services like http://www.gpsvisualizer.com/draw/ which allow manual drawing of tracks and exporting the result as GPX file – which you can display on your maps with Maps Marker Pro.
+You can use services like http://www.gpsvisualizer.com/draw/ which allow manual drawing of tracks and exporting the result as GPX file – which you can display on your maps with Maps Marker Pro.

 If you are having issues with this tool, you can choose another one which supports GPX export – an overview of drawing tools is available at https://wiki.openstreetmap.org/wiki/Track_drawing_websites